 At the heart of our watershed challenges are salmon, and 'salmon-people'.
-Five species of salmon live here, and the CVRD is home to over 80,000 humans, including 5,000 indigenous people.
+Five species of salmon live here, and the CVRD is home to over 80,000 humans, including approximately 5,000 Quw'utsun Mustimuhw.
 The Quw'utsun people have lived in an interconnected way with salmon ecosystems since time immemorial but in fact the well-being of all residents of the Cowichan-Koksilah watershed are directly connected to the health of our salmon.
 We are all salmon people.